theatre-js/theatre/packages/dataverse/docs/GET_STARTED.md

 ### `prism()`

-At this point we can make derivations that can track the value of an other derivation with [the `.map()` method](#map), but what if we want to track the value of multiple derivations at once for the new derivation?
+At this point we can make derivations that track the value of an other derivation with [the `.map()` method](#map), but what if we want to track the value of multiple derivations at once for the new derivation?
 This is where the `prism()` function comes into play.